SuperMarcus/NineAnimator/README.md

 - [x] Integration with HomeKit
 - [ ] Custom anime lists, e.g. favorites and to-watch list (planned)
 - [ ] Integration with MAL (planned)

+## Device Compatibility

+NineAnimator is theoretically compatible with all iPhone and iPads running iOS 11.2 or later.
+However, the app is only tested on the following devices running the latest operation systems:

+- iPhone Xs Max
+- iPhone X
+- iPad 9.7-inch (2018)
+- iPad Pro 11-inch (2018)

 ## Build & Install